JasperFx/marten/docs/events/projections/aggregate-projections.md

 Marten supports a few different types of aggregated projections:

 * **Aggregates by Stream** -- creating a rolled up view of all or a segment of the events within an event stream.
 This is done through either a *self-aggregate* or by using `AggregateStream<T>` as a base class for your projection.
 * **Aggregates across Streams** -- creating a rolled up view of a user-defined grouping of events across streams.
-These projections are done by subclassing the `ViewProjection<TDoc, TId>` class and is further described in [View Projections](/events/projections/view-projections).
+These projections are done by sub-classing the `ViewProjection<TDoc, TId>` class and is further described in [View Projections](/events/projections/view-projections).

 Please note that all aggregated projections share the same set of method conventions described in this page.